 \section{Statements and Declarations}

-The authors declare that no funds, grants, or other support were received during the preparation of this manuscript. \\
+The author declares that no funds, grants, or other support were received during the preparation of this manuscript. \\

-Financial Interests: The authors have no relevant financial or non-financial interests to disclose. \\
+Financial Interests: The author has no relevant financial or non-financial interests to disclose. \\

 The independent author, Gabriel Nowaskie, did all work concerning this paper from the writing of the manuscript to the calculations and data analysis.
-All authors read and approved of this final manuscript.
+The sole author, Gabriel Nowaskie, read and approved of this final manuscript.